kandu/ppx_ok_monad/README.md

           bind (action 1)
             (fun _ -> say goodbye)))

-## indicate current monad module
+## indicate the current monad module

-To indicate current monad module, an alternative attribute can be added after the extension node.
+To indicate the current monad module, an alternative attribute can be added after the extension node.

 e.g.